Most writers dream of being ‘found’ and published. I don’t. Shall I tell you why?

+The other reason that I wouldn’t want to be famous is because of my writing style.
 My writing style is called Pantsing.
 Yes, it sounds funny, doesn’t it?
 Have you heard of the term before?

 Being a Pantser almost guarantees that I wouldn’t be able to work with a publishing house.
 Simply because I can only write to any reasonable degree when the planets are aligned, or, well, when the Pantsing takes over.
 I can’t force myself to write.
 If I did then it would not be worth reading.